 Spices (black pepper, turmeric, cumin, fennel, brown mustard seed):

-These spices have been carefully chosen as they all are well known for their digestive enhancing properties.
-Utilizing these spices during illness will aid in flushing the system, killing off unwanted bacteria and viruses, promoting sweating and reducing fever.
+These spices have been carefully chosen as they all are well known for their digestive-enhancing properties.
+Utilizing these spices during illness will aid in flushing the system, killing off unwanted bacteria and viruses, promoting sweating, and reducing fever.

 Ghee:

-Ghee is another kitchari essential as it is known to boost the digestive fire, promote healthy elimination and increase our vital immunity and energy (Ojas).
+Ghee is another kitchari essential as it is known to boost the digestive fire, promote healthy elimination, and increase our vital immunity and energy (Ojas).

 Garlic: